polkastats/polkastats/README.md

 yarn workspace backend docker:cere:mainnet
 ```

-If you experiencing a database error then clean docker volumes:
+If you are experiencing a database doesn't exist error then clean docker volumes:

 ```bash
 docker volume prune